dgaydukov/cert-spring5/files/spring5.md

 initializing SimpleBean...
 printer => I'm SimpleBean, my name is goodBean
 ```
 We can have nested application contexts. `GenericApplicationContext` have `setParent` method, where you can pass parent context.
-And you can get all beans in child context from parent context
+And you can get all beans in child context from parent context.
+So you can create context hierarchy where child context inherits all classes from parent context, but can override some of them.
+In most cases only 1 context per application is enough, but sometimes you may like to have more then 1.
 * `ClassPathXmlApplicationContext` - load context from xml file that is located in the class path
 * `FileSystemXmlApplicationContext` - load context from xml file located anywhere in the file system
 * `XmlWebApplicationContext` - load web context from xml file

 ###### BFPP, BPP, ApplicationListener, @EventListener
-If you want to implement some custom logic during app lifecycle you should have classes that implement following interfaces
+If you want to implement some custom logic during app lifecycle you should have classes that implement following interfaces:
 * `BeanFactoryPostProcessor` - fires when bean definitions has been loaded from xml/javaConfig/annotations, but none bean has been created
 * `BeanPostProcessor` - fires when beans has been created, it has 2 methods
     * `postProcessBeforeInitialization` - fires before init, we can be sure that in this method we have original beans
     * `postProcessAfterInitialization` - fires after init, usually here we can substitute our bean with dynamic proxy
 * `ApplicationListener<E extends ApplicationEvent>` - fires after bfpp and bpp, when we got some events
 Since app context is also `ApplicationEventPublisher`, you can use context to publish `ApplicationEvent`.
 `start/stop` events can be called only from app context, spring will never issue them, inside they just call `publishEvent`.
 ```java